hsbadr/HiClimR/README.md

 [⇪](#hiclimr)
 #### 2014-03-07: version 1.0.0
-* Initial version of `HiClimR` package that modifies the very efficient code of `hclust` function in the `stats` library.
+* Initial version of `HiClimR` package that modifies `hclust` function in `stats` library.
 * It adds an improved clustering method (called, `HiClimR`) to the set of available methods.
-* The method is explained in the context of a spatio-temporal problem, in which `N` spatial elements (e.g., weather stations) are divided into `k` regions, given that each element has a time series of length `M`.
+* The new method is explained in the context of a spatio-temporal problem, in which `N` spatial elements (e.g., stations) are divided into `k` regions, given that each element has observations (or timeseries) of length `M`.
-* It is based on inter-regional correlation distance between the temporal means of different regions (or elements at the first merging step).
+        * It minimizes the inter-regional correlation between region means.
-* The dissimilarity/similarity between any two regions, in both `HiClimR` and `average` linkage methods, is based on their means (timeseries).
-* The new `HiClimR` method modifies `average` update formulae by incorporating the standard deviation of the timeseries of the the merged region,  which is a function of the correlation between the individual regions, and their standard deviations before merging.
-It is equal to the average of their standard deviations if and only if the correlation between the two merged regions is `100%`.
+        * It modifies `average` update formulae by incorporating the standard deviation of the mean of the merged region,  which is a function of the correlation between the individual regions, and their standard deviations before merging.
+        * It is equal to the average of their standard deviations if and only if the correlation between the two merged regions is `100%`.
 In this special case, the `HiClimR` method is reduced to the classic `average` linkage clustering method.
+* Several features are included to facilitate spatiotemporal analysis applications:
+        * options for preprocessing and postprocessing as well as efficient code execution for large datasets.
-* Several features have been implemented to facilitate spatiotemporal analysis applications as well as cluster validation function `validClimR`, which implements an objective tree cutting to find the optimal number of clusters for a user-specified confidence level.
-These include options for preprocessing and postprocessing as well as efficient code execution for large datasets.
+        * cluster validation function `validClimR`, which implements an objective tree cut to find an optimal number of clusters for a user-specified confidence level.
 * It is also applicable to any correlation-based clustering.

 [⇪](#hiclimr)